 Do not make it appealing to stay at home

-Let your child know that if he’s truly sick, which is the only reason he is allowed to not to go to school, he will need to see a doctor, stay in bed and rest, keep the TV or computers off, and so on.
+Let your child know that if he’s truly sick, which is the only reason he is allowed to not to go to school, he will need to see a doctor, stay in bed and rest with his christmas pjs on, keep the TV or computers off, and so on.
 Ensure that if they stay home, they cannot do as they please.
 Don’t offer extra attention and sympathy when the child stays at home.
 The point is not to make it attractive to stay at home.
 Let the kid know your policy regarding school.
 For example, you can make it a rule that unless your child has a fever or some other serious illness, she goes to school.

 Enforce strict bed time policy